 - We want to house people; we want to achieve a mix of classes, so a more integrated and socially cohesive society is built, with jobs to achieve sustainable development.

 - Low Income Housing Tax Credits (LIHTCs) has given us about three million units, but we're about a million or a million-and-a-half short.

 - Bring the community of philanthropy into the mix as soft money.

 - Soft money is another name for low-interest loans from the government.
 When the government doesn't have sufficient funds, foundations and wealthier communities can step up.
 They can bring soft money as part of the Program Related Investment (PRI) funds.
 As foundations in the USA are mandated to give away 5% every year, it can be given in low-interest loans.
 (Foundations moving towards impact investment)

 - NIMBY: Not In My Backyard movement is making it difficult to build affordable houses near train stations, bus stations, near work, or connected areas

 - CEQA: California Environmental Quality Act is used sometimes to prevent people from building

 - Legacy: South Africa has adopted or inherited an apartheid spatial planning regime.
 We're trying to correct this legacy.
 People are not living where they are working, and jobs are not created where they should be living.

-- Serving Cost: Program which pretty much caters to low-income households is so-called free but, they add the cost of transportation for these citizens as houses are far from jobs.
+- Serving Cost: The program that caters to low-income households is so-called free, but they add the cost of transportation for these citizens as houses are far from jobs.

-- Driving combined outcomes, social, environmental, and economical is very important.
-Lack of a functional results-based approach is challenging.
+- Driving combined outcomes, social, environmental, and economical, is very important.
+The lack of a functional results-based approach is challenging.